Smpljack/halo-flight-phase-separation/README.md

-Tools to seperate the HALO flights during EUREC4A into different phases.
+Tools to separate the HALO flights during EUREC4A into different phases.

 A flight phase is for example the period of a particular circle or calibration maneuver during a research flight.
 The idea behind this is to